twinpigs/godot_http_download/README.md

-# godot_http_download
+# How to download file with Godot Engine
-Little example of file download with Godot engine
+Small sample of GDScripted HTTPRequest node.